Har Shaakh Pe Ullu Baithaa Hai: Plot

-“Promise what benefits them and do what benefits us!” has been the mantra of our opportunistic politicians for ages now.
-Still, whenever some shrewd politician shows up with sweet words and a welcoming smile the junta votes again hoping that the solution has arrived!
+"Promise what benefits them and do what benefits us!" has been the mantra of our opportunistic politicians for ages.
+Still, whenever some shrewd politician shows up with sweet words and a welcoming smile the people vote again, hoping that the solution has arrived.
 Shri Chaitu Lal is Chief Minister of a fictional state named Ulta Pradesh.
 This Chief Minister is known for fooling the innocent citizens by making false promises.
 Chaitu is a fairly manipulative, wise with words and is of an opportunistic kind.
 His 'thenga party' vouches only for black money by manipulating the system.
 He promises what benefits the common man but does what benefits him.
 Supporting him in this comedy show is his wife Imli Devi.
 She stands by her husband through the thick and thin.
 Even though Chaitu is the leader of the ruling party when it comes to home, his wife is his biggest support system.
 Imli hopes to see her brother and CM's enthusiastic brother-in-law, Putan as the Prime Minister of the nation.
 Putan a youth icon of his state is as shrewd as his Jijaji.
 He has 13 cases lodged against him and has purchased degrees from all the top colleges of the state.
 Puttan is no less to Chaitu in any way when it comes to politics and corruption.